kosala1986/broccoli/README.md

 # Broccoli

-This project is a single page Angular application which is for invite users for the Broccoli & Co.
+This project is a single page Angular application which invites users for the Broccoli & Co.

 ## Getting started